$0 India → Germany Blue Card Guide — Quick-Start Checklist

 • Which specific certifications German immigration authorities have accepted in practice (not just in theory)

-• How to structure employer reference letters to address the "theoretical knowledge" requirement specifically — a standard employment verification letter is insufficient
+• How to structure employer reference letters to document university-level IT experience specifically — a standard employment verification letter may be insufficient

 • What to do when your employer's legal team is uncertain whether to support an IT Specialist application (this is common at companies that have only ever processed standard Blue Card applications)